smerckel/FastaChar/doc/programming_with_fasta.rst

-Programming with *fasta*
+Programming with **fasta**
 ========================

-The graphical user interface is intended to provide easy access to the functionality offered by the *fasta* module.
-Rather than using the graphical interface, the user can also create her own python scripts.
+The graphical user interface is intended to provide easy access to the functionality offered by the **fasta** module.
+Rather than using the graphical interface, the user can also create her/his own python scripts.

 Example script
 --------------